leaguehero/league-manager/readme.txt

 rails g migration (ex:) addEmailToUsers email:string

 ### Stripe
 Recurring payment plans are generated per league when they first sign up.
 The plan can be found using the league's name as the id.
 There is a 30 trial period attached to each league

+### Demo customers

+# Create User (remember the password you input into the user, if you forget it, you won't be able to recover)
+- User.create(email: "email", password: "password", password_confirmation: "password", name: "name")
+# Create League
+- League.create(:name => "League Name", :url => "league.leaguehero.io",:max_teams => 10,:max_players_per_team => 10, :subdomain => "unique subdomain",:admin_name => "admin name",:admin_email => "admin email",:user_id => demo user's id)

 ###Created By
 https://bitbucket.org/robschwartz/